Ever get caught in an unexpected hourlong YouTube binge? Thank YouTube AI for that

 YouTube's artificial intelligence is getting better at dragging you down a video rabbit hole.

-For more than 75 percent of the time you spend watching on Google's massive video site, you're lured in by one of the service's AI-driven recommendations, Neal Mohan, YouTube's chief product officer, said Wednesday, speaking at a panel discussion at CES.
+For more than 75 percent of the time you spend watching on Google's massive video site, you're lured in by one of the service's AI-driven recommendations, YouTube Chief Product Officer Neal Mohan said Wednesday, speaking at a panel discussion at CES.

 And if you're watching on mobile, the average watching session lasts more than 60 minutes, he added, "because of what our recommendations engines are putting in front of you," he said.